braze-inc/braze-docs/_docs/_hidden/private_betas/snowflake_integration.md

 # Braze Cloud Ingestion - Snowflake integration

 {% alert important %}
-Braze Cloud Ingestion is currently in Beta.
-Contact your Braze account manager if you are interested in participating in the Early Access.
+Braze Cloud Ingestion is currently in beta.
+Contact your Braze account manager if you are interested in participating in the beta.
 {% endalert %}

 ## What is Braze Cloud Ingestion?